mozilla/fxa/features/FxA-83-sign-in-confirmation-email/README.md

 - [ ] Add method to `mailer.js`
   for sending confirmation email.
 - [ ] Modify `/account/login`
-  to send verification status to db, initiate verification email and set `challenge` on response.
+  to send appropriate verification status to db, initiate verification email and set `challenge` on response.
+- [ ] Modify `/account/create`, `/account/openid/login` and `/password/change/start`
+  to always create their keys in the verified state.
 - [ ] Create a `verifiedSessionToken`
   auth strategy for Hapi
   that fails with 102 (unverified user) error